NVIDIA/numba-cuda/docs/source/user/installation.rst

 --------------

 Numba supports all NVIDIA GPUs that are supported by the CUDA Toolkit it uses.
-Presently for CUDA 12 this ranges from Compute Capabilities 5.0 to 12.1, and for CUDA 13 this ranges from 5.0 to XXX, depending on the exact installed version.
+Presently for CUDA 12 this ranges from Compute Capabilities 5.0 to 12.1 depending on the exact installed version, and for CUDA 13 this ranges from 7.5 to 12.1 (the latest as of CUDA 13.0).

 Supported CUDA Toolkits